 Endoscopy.
 An endoscopy allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth or nose to examine the head and neck areas.
 Sedation is the use of medication to help a person become more relaxed, calm, or sleepy.
 This examination has different names depending on the area of the body that is examined, such as laryngoscopy, which examines the larynx; pharyngoscopy, which examines the pharynx; or nasopharyngoscopy, which examines the nasal cavity and nasopharynx.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 An x-ray can show if the sinuses are filled with something other than air.
 If they are, the issue is usually not cancer but, instead, an infection that is treatable.
-If treatment doesn’t work to clear the sinuses, then other specialized x-ray tests may be done to identify the blockage.
+If that treatment doesn’t work to clear the sinuses, then other specialized x-ray tests may be done to identify the blockage.
 Signs of cancer on an x-ray may be followed up with a computed tomography scan, also called a CT scan (see below).

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body, especially images of soft tissue, such as the eye in its socket and the part of the brain near the sinuses.
 MRI can be used to measure a tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.